dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 `theRList as List<V>`), and this corresponds to "wrapping every element in the list", but it only takes time _O(1)_ and no space, no matter how many elements the list contains.

+It is also possible to declare a non-extension type as a superinterface in an extension type declaration, if certain conditions are satisfied.
+This can be viewed as a partial unveiling of the representation object, in the sense that it enables some members of the representation type to be invoked on the extension type, and it makes the extension type a subtype of that non-extension type.

 ## Motivation